Paenda/mkdocstocanvas/README.md

 # Canvas Course Publisher

+***

+## NOTE
+- Removed the letter prefix when uploading pages (it was ugly)
+- Added dockerfile
+- Fixed bug.
+When a page linked to pdf:s the pdf:s didn't get uploaded.

+## TODO
+- Ugly with double titles
+- Structure the files on Canvas somehow
+***

 A complete system for publishing MkDocs-based course content to Canvas LMS, with automatic PDF generation and module organization.

 ## Features